-You’re now experiencing the most persistent growing pain in the industry:
+You’re now experiencing the most persistent growing pain in the industry.

 You need to hire more cleaners.

-Hiring is scary.
-Even once you’ve been doing it for awhile, you still get a little nervous signing on a new cleaner.
+Maybe you still get nervous when hiring a new employee, you still get a little nervous signing on a new cleaner.
 How do you know they will work hard and do well?
 What if they don’t know how to clean?

 This post will give you the resources you need to: